 Can a person be guilty of drunk driving if he only had one drink?

-Therefore, if it is proven that the person's BAC at the time of the incident was .08 or greater, he or she can be convicted of drunk driving, regardless of how much alcohol was actually consumed.
+Therefore, if it is proven that the person's BAC at the time of the incident was .08 or greater, they can be convicted of drunk driving, regardless of how much alcohol was actually consumed.

 In contrast, the second definition does not refer to any particular BAC; it focuses on the driving behavior of the person.
-If the person's driving is impaired by the consumption of alcohol, he or she can be found guilty of drunk driving.
+If the consumption of alcohol impairs the person's driving, they can be found guilty of drunk driving.
 Instead of presenting evidence of the BAC to a jury, the prosecution seeking a conviction under this definition generally presents testimony about the person's driving and consumption of alcohol.

-A police officer will often describe the impaired driving that lead him to pull the person over and the person's ability (or lack thereof) to perform field sobriety tests, such as walking a straight line.
+A police officer will often describe the impaired driving that led him to pull the person over and the person's ability (or lack thereof) to perform field sobriety tests, such as walking a straight line.
 Evidence is also usually presented concerning the person's consumption of alcohol.
 If the jury then concludes that the prosecution has met its burden of proof, it will convict the person of drunk driving.
-A susceptible person may exhibit impaired driving after one drink and therefore be convicted of drunk driving.
+A susceptible person may exhibit impaired driving after one drink and, therefore, be convicted of drunk driving.

 What is the role of the federal government in criminal law?

-Crime has long been considered the concern of state government.
-States are authorized to protect their citizens from criminal activity by prosecuting criminals.
-States are also authorized to determine what constitutes a crime statutorily (through the legislature) and through common law.
+Crime has long been considered a concern of state government.
+States are authorized to protect their citizens from criminal activity by prosecuting criminals and determining what constitutes a crime statutorily (through the legislature) and through common law.

 The federal government, on the other hand, has limited jurisdiction and must link any crimes it prosecutes to its powers under the Constitution.
-The most commonly used powers to support federal criminal legislation are the commerce power, the taxing power, and the postal power.
+The most commonly used powers to support federal criminal legislation are the commerce, taxing, and postal powers.

-While Congress has used these powers all along to define crimes, there has been an explosion of federally created crimes in the last half of the 20th century.
-Most of the laws controlling white-collar crime, like the RICO Act and the Victims and Witnesses Protection Act have been passed since 1950.
+While Congress has used these powers to define crimes all along, there has been an explosion of federally created crimes in the last half of the 20th century.
+Most of the laws controlling white-collar crime, like the RICO Act and the Victims and Witnesses Protection Act, have been passed since 1950.

 In addition, Congress has become increasingly involved in the “war on drugs” with the creation of various drug statutes.
 Due to the severity of the penalties, often, local prosecutors prefer to have drug charges prosecuted in federal court rather than file state charges.
 Most federal laws have as their rationale that the particular crime addressed needs a uniform response nationwide, and due to the nature of drug crimes (particularly distribution), it is difficult to prosecute drug crimes on a state-by-state basis.